Posted by familylaw on 17th June 2020

 If the Court subsequently finds that your conduct has resulted in an unjustified breach of the Order, you may be found in contempt of Court with serious consequences that could include a fine, unpaid work, payment of compensation or committal to prison.

-Gemma Rowe is a lawyer in supporting parents with child law issues.
-If you would like to speak to Gemma about the issues raised in this article or another child law issue please do get in touch email [email protected] or telephone 01392 421777
+If you would like to speak to us about the issues raised in this article or another child law issue please do get in touch email [email protected] or telephone 01392 421777

 Need some advice?
 Get in touch today